Global analysis of a model for capillary water waves in 2D: Introduction

 \begin{itemize} \item Propagate control of high frequencies (high order Sobolev norms); \item Prove pointwise decay of the solution over time. \end{itemize}

 In this paper we use a combination of improved energy estimates and asymptotic analysis to achieve these two goals.
-We carry out both parts of our analysis in Fourier space.
-More precisely, we use a ``quasilinear I-method'' to construct high order energies which can be controlled for long times.
-We then use Fourier analytical methods to prove sharp time decay rates.
+We carry out both parts of our analysis in the Fourier space.
+More precisely, we construct high order "modified energies" which can be controlled for long times.
+Then we prove sharp time decay rates.
 We describe these two main aspects of our paper below.